harshnagoratela/netlifycms-travel-site/src/pages/about/index.md

 ---
 templateKey: about-page
 title: About TRAVELR
+description: At Travelr, we empower people to discover the joy of solo travel and explore the world with no fear.
+Download Travelr app, browse all upcoming events and network with locals and travelers.
 ---
 ## At TRAVELR, we empower people to discover the joy of solo travel and explore the world with no fear.